dkreeft/force-english-ms-docs/README.md

 ## Introduction

-This repo contains a simple browser extension to force English Microsoft Docs.
+This repo contains a simple browser extension to force US English Microsoft Docs.
 The extension can be used with Microsoft Edge or Google Chrome.

 ## Installation

-For Chrome, follow Step 2 from [this](https://support.google.com/chrome/a/answer/2714278?hl=en) guide.
+For Chrome, follow [this](https://support.google.com/chrome/a/answer/2714278?hl=en) guide.
 For Edge, the process is similar.